prologdb/prologdb/docs/execution_plan_format.md

 ### `[+, fact] -> unify(fact) -> +`

 **Arguments:**
-1. The fact unify with, usually as given in the prolog query
+1. The fact to unify with, usually as given in the prolog query

 **Action:**  Does an isolated unification of the input fact with the argument fact.
 **Yields:** The input persistence ID if the unification succeeds.
 **Instantiates:** the variables found in the argument fact

-An isolated unification is different from a regular unification in that the variable scopes are of LHS and RHS are separated, e.g.:
+An isolated unification is different from a regular unification in that the variable scopes of LHS and RHS are separated, e.g.:

 Using regular unification: